D-WIS/DDHub-Semantic-Interoperability/docs/drilling_signals/SPP.md

-# Signal name
+# SPP
 ## Authors:
 - Author 1
 - Author 2

 ## Modifications
-- 15.04.2021: creation
+- 31.05.2021: creation

 ## Signal definition
+Schlumberger Oilfield dictionary: none

 ## Quantity
-- The fluid density quantity is M L-3.
+- The SPP is a pressure $M L^{-1} T^{-2}$
-- SI unit is kg/m3.
+- SI unit is pascal.
 - Common units are
+  - bar
-  - sg
+  - psi

 ## Data representation

+The SPP is a scalar.

 ## Information